NOAA-MDL/CAMPS/docs/source/sample_data/model.rst

 |   :OM_procedure = "( mosLinearInterpolation )";
 |   :_ChunkSizes = 85, 149, 47, 3, 1; // int

 The y and x coordinates, of course, delineate the geogrphic grid.
 Lead_times delineate the temporal domain for this variable, and default_time_coordinate_size delineates the various model cycles.
-The value for FcstTme_hour equates to 0600 UTC on 01-Jan-1970, and it indicatest that all data stored in this variable are associated with some 0600 UTC run of the NWP system.
+The value for FcstTme_hour equates to 0600 UTC on 01-Jan-1970, and it indicates that all data stored in this variable are associated with some 0600 UTC run of the NWP system.

 The next attribute identifies a number of ancillary variables, most of which are associated with time.
 Each of these variables are explained in some detail below.